carlocontaldi/trivago_case_study/README.md

 # Trivago Case Study
 Data science case study targeting hotel entry click rate, based on real-world Trivago data.

-Task: predict how often a hotel will be clicked based on certain characteristics of the hotel.

 The report includes an in-depth description of my work and thought process.

 This project has been carried out in one week (time allotted for the challenge).